Stropitor/wincountdown-cli/README.md

 - Loop mode plays only one beep before restarting
 - Metric mode: 1 hour = 100 minutes, 1 minute = 100 seconds.
 Each metric second = 1 real second.
 Input time is in real time.
 - Press Ctrl+C to stop the timer or exit clock mode
-- Configuration file is created automatically on first run
+- Configuration file is created automatically on first run at `%APPDATA%\wincountdown\config.json`
 - Command-line flags override config file settings
-- Config file location depends on installation method (see Configuration File section above)
 - ASCII art digits can be customized in the config file
 - Debug mode: Use `--debug` flag or enable in config file.
-Logs to `debug.log`
+Logs to `%LOCALAPPDATA%\wincountdown\debug.log`
+- Uses Windows winsound module for audio alerts (no additional dependencies required)

 ## Troubleshooting

 **Config not working:**
-1. Enable debug mode (set `"debug_mode": true`)
+1. Enable debug mode (set `"debug_mode": true` in `%APPDATA%\wincountdown\config.json`)
-2. Check `debug.log` for errors (location depends on installation method)
+2. Check `%LOCALAPPDATA%\wincountdown\debug.log` for errors
-3. Verify `config.json` is valid JSON
+3. Verify config file is valid JSON
 4. Delete the config file to regenerate with defaults

 **ASCII art looks wrong:**